Skip to Main Content

 Protocols draw on relevant literature at multiple points, e.g. in background information, when providing a rationale for the study, and when discussing known risks and benefits.
 If you haven't yet completed a literature search, now is the time to do one!

-The Library offers training and guidance on conducting literature reviews, including a webinar on Advanced Literature Searching and our Literature Searching Guide.
+The Library offers training and guidance on conducting literature reviews, including a webinar on literature searching and a Literature Searching Guide.

 Library research support